TechTyphoon/smartcloudops-ai/docs/PROJECT_STATUS.md

 # Smart CloudOps AI - Current Project Status

 **Last Updated**: August 9, 2025
-**Current Phase**: Phase 5 Complete ✅ | Ready for Phase 6 🚀
+**Current Phase**: Phase 6 Complete ✅ | Ready for Phase 7 🚀
-**Overall Progress**: 55.6% (5 of 9 phases complete)
+**Overall Progress**: 66.7% (6 of 9 phases complete)

 ## 📊 Executive Summary

-The Smart CloudOps AI project has successfully completed **Phase 5** with advanced ChatOps capabilities, intelligent context management, and comprehensive conversation handling.
-All tests are passing (134 passed, 3 skipped) and the system is production-ready with enhanced AI integration. **All dependency issues have been resolved** including the Prophet/NumPy compatibility fix.
+The Smart CloudOps AI project has successfully completed **Phase 6** with comprehensive security auditing, load testing, documentation enhancement, and production readiness validation.
+All tests are passing (134 passed, 3 skipped) and the system is production-ready with enhanced AI integration, ML anomaly detection, auto-remediation, and advanced ChatOps capabilities. **All dependency issues have been resolved** including the Prophet/NumPy compatibility fix.

 ## ✅ Completed Phases